Alien-X717/chat/README.md

 *   if you logout on some other tab, the chat will work till the connection persists.

 required python libs:
+*    Django
 *    channels==2.4.0
-*    channels-redis
-*    redis
-*    or if you get any error regarding module not found pls install it.

-if you want to use redis as a channel layer redis is required to be running in the background
+if you want to use redis as a channel layer
+*   pip install chennels-redis

+redis is required to be running in the background

 for linux: